Square Marketing Page

 Replace disconnected icons with abstract visuals that better conveyed shared value propositions without relying on overly literal photography

-Updated Content Flow
+Updated Flow

 Hero section: Emphasizes unified messaging with shared product benefits and contextual UI imagery